King Hall Experts Weigh in on Trump's Immigration Agenda

 Leading media outlets and others have sought the expertise of UC Davis Law immigration law Professors Kevin R. Johnson and Gabriel “Jack” Chin in assessing President Donald Trump’s aggressive immigration enforcement agenda.

-In the first few days of his second term, Trump has attempted to revoke birthright citizenship and declared an emergency at the southern border, among many other actions targeting undocumented immigrants and asylum seekers.
+In the first few days of his second term, Trump attempted to revoke birthright citizenship and declared an emergency at the southern border, among many other actions targeting undocumented immigrants and asylum seekers.

 Curbing birthright citizenship – historically viewed as guaranteed under the 14th Amendment – would be a “heavy lift” for Trump, Chin told the Monitor.
 (California and 21 other states already have sued to block the order).

 But even though the order likely will fail in court, “there can be a lot of suffering between when a test case begins and a test case reaches final results,” Chin told the Times as part of a story focused on the concerns of undocumented women who intend to give birth in the United States.
+The Times also cited Chin's UC Davis Law article in an opinion piece written by columnist Jamelle Bouie.

 Chin is a Martin Luther King Jr. Professor of Law and holder of the Edward L. Barrett Jr. Endowed Chair at UC Davis School of Law.
 He is a prolific and much-cited criminal and immigration law scholar whose work has addressed many of the most pressing social issues of our time.